daryllxd/lifelong-learning/coursera-video-games-and-learning.md

 __Pleasantly Frustrating:__ Learning for human beings is best when it is pleasantly frustrating: you feel a challenge, but you know that with effort you can solve it.
 The frustration is not stressing you because you know you can solve it, eventaully.
 When you are at the _regime of confidence_, you feel good, especially when you are at the edge of this area.

+__Information Just In Time and On-Demand:__ Language/information is effective when it is given just in time or on-demand.
+"Get it when you need it, get it when you can use it, and repeat it."
+"I need a book right now."
+Verbal information should be just in time and on-demand, not in big blocks.

+__Cycle of Expertise:__ Give a person a challenging problem, and they practice it over and over until they can do it and it becomes routine knowledge.
+When you give a person a new problem, they have to rethink and figure out new knowledge, and then they have to practice that, slowly.
+That's why games have boss battles.
+Everything you know before doesn't work anymore.

 ## Deep Understanding: Knowledge has to be stored deeply in your head.

 __Situated Meaning/Meaning as Action:__ You are given words in school.
 But how do words get meaning?
 In school, we think that words get meaning by other words (dictionary).
 People really understand a word when they can associate a noun or an action.
 It’s easier to understand things by experiencing them.

+__Systems Thinking:__ Most problems have to deal with complex systems.
+We're trying to understand how many variables interact in separate ways.
+Games are very good because it is a complex system.
+In fact, good players try to build a model in their head of "how does this game work and how do I get to game the goals and think of something that the designer didn't think of."
+Model-based reasoning is the foundation of scientific thinking.

+__Skills as Strategies:__ We know that you master some basic skills and practice them.
+The problem with school is that these drills are boring and unengaging.
+You want the person to be accomplishing something, but they need to practice skills over and over again.

+## Closing

+What teaching is supposed to be is designing learning for other people.
+Teachers and game designers are designers of learning.

+Games are not the only tool.
+We want to learn, how do we design good learning.
+Learning involves resources, mentors, text...

 # 1.1-1.2: Welcome to Video Games & Learning